xapian/xapian-gsoc-proposal/proposal.rst

 ..
 For example, think about the likely user-base, what they currently have to
 .. do and how your project will improve things for them.

 After the implementation of this project, the omindex indexer will use external extractor programs which are available as shared libraries.
-These libraries will be loaded dynamically during the runtime which will avoid the expense of running other external filters and hence, will speed up indexing as dynamic linking is noticeably faster than static linking.
-Hence, users of omega will benefit as the search time will be reduced.
+These libraries will be loaded dynamically during the runtime which will avoid the expense of running other external filters.
+The external filters, though likely to be dynamically linked, are to be executed separately.
+This probably takes longer time as these programs have to be started in contrast to the libraries which continue running during the existing program.
+This will probably speed up indexing by omega which would benefit the user community.

 Project Details
 ---------------